Zack Moss Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Matchup vs. Tennessee

-- Moss' zero rushing yards in his single career matchup against the Titans are 42.5 fewer yards than his over/under in Monday's game.
+- Moss recorded zero rushing yards in his one career matchup against the Titans, 43.5 fewer yards than his over/under in Monday's game.

-- Moss did not have a touchdown run in that contest against the Titans.
+- Moss did not have a touchdown run in that matchup against the Titans.

-- In terms of defending against the run, the Titans are 16th in the NFL, giving up 112.8 yards per game.

 - The Bills are up against the NFL's 27th-ranked defense when it comes to rushing TDs allowed (seven this season).